cgruver/ocp-4-20-user-namespaces/README.md

 This git repo includes a `devfile.yaml` that enables you to launch a Dev Spaces workspace.
 If you want to try it out, first visit this link to set up Dev Spaces in your cluster: [https://github.com/cgruver/ocp-4-20-nested-containers](https://github.com/cgruver/ocp-4-20-nested-containers)

+__Note:__ The container image used for this demo can be found in the `workspace-image` folder of this repo.

-# Run a container inside a container.
+## Run a container inside a container in a Pod.

+Create a SecurityContextConstraint that allows container-in-container:

 ```bash
 cat << EOF | oc apply -f -